 By publishing valuable content, using the relevant keywords your potential clients are searching for, you can help your law firm’s site rank higher in search engine results, which makes it easier for people to find your practice online.

-But this doesn’t mean that creating more content, just for the sake of getting your website up to 2,000 words, will automatically help your law firm land in the top 10 search results.
+But this doesn’t mean that creating more promotional content, just for the sake of getting your blogs up to 1,200 words, will automatically help your law firm land in the top 10 search results.

 Today’s search engines are sophisticated enough to identify which websites offer real value to people, and which are manipulating search rankings.